 Bristol is ranked in the UK top 10 for the study of Classics and Ancient History (QS World University Rankings by subject 2023).

 Our classics degree combines an emphasis on traditional language skills, literature and historical understanding with an in-depth exploration of the continuing influence of Greek and Roman writing.

-As a classics student you will focus on reading ancient texts in their original language, working closely with written material and discussing literature.
-You will develop new skills for analysing old and new texts, and explore how ancient cultures have been received by later writers, thinkers and artists.
+As a classics student, you'll focus on reading ancient texts in their original language, working closely with written material and discussing literature.
+You'll develop new skills for analysing old and new texts, and explore how ancient cultures have been received by later writers, thinkers and artists.

 The Department of Classics and Ancient History is internationally renowned for its innovative research on antiquity.
 We cover many areas of Graeco-Roman civilisation, from politics, poetry and philosophy to sculpture, architecture and archaeology.

 You'll study in our recently renovated Humanities Hub, home to new lecture theatres, flexible teaching spaces, a screening room, an exhibition area and a range of social spaces.